AlexandreVC/Workshop2/README.md

 ### Questions
 Be sure to have download [IPFS Desktop](#install-the-ipfs-desktop-app) and [IPFS CLI](#install-the-ipfs-desktop-cli) before starting this section
 - Q1 - Upload the previous [image]() to IPFS.
+QmeJaufp9seXCpHMFwxX53P3oRQW8Ny1DduCXAxebEwxv7

 - Q2 - Now upload `partition1` to IPFS.
 What do you observe compared to the torrent part?
+Each file gets its own CID, unlike torrent where you need the whole file to access its content.

 - Q3 - Copy the `partition1` folder and then generate the associated torrent.
 What do you observe?
+The hashes of partition1 and partition2 are, unlike torrent, the same.
+This demonstrates the deduplication efficiency of IPFS.

 ### Create your first decentralized website